European DDC Users Group

-Over the past ten years, extensive translation projects have been completed in Europe to produce the French, Italian and German editions of the DDC21 and DDC22.
+For more than 20 years, extensive translation projects have been completed in Europe to produce French, Italian, German, Swedish and Norwegian editions of DDC 21, DDC 22 and DDC 23.
 Experience has shown that the translation and adaptation of the DDC in the European context can be difficult.

 - To coordinate proposals for the development of the DDC according to the bibliographic needs of European libraries and users in collaboration with the Dewey Classification Editorial Policy Committee (EPC) and OCLC;